 Dr. Maria W. Provost, Assistant Director

 We invite you to look around our website and see all that we have to offer young mathematicians like yourself!
 We encourage you to participate by bringing your research and making a presentation.
-You may either submit an abstract for one of our contributed paper sessions or for our "Best Student Poster" competition.
-Either way, you can submit the full paper for consideration for publication in the refereed journal, Congressus Numerantium.
+As a student, You are invited to submit an abstract for one of our contributed paper sessions, and you may also choose to submit that paper for our "Best Student Paper" competition.
+Either way, you can submit the full paper for consideration for publication in Springer PROMS.

 We are looking for new results and high quality exposition in Combinatorics, Graph Theory and Computing.